hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 </p>

-## <a id="toc_organics_models"></a> Millitome Individual Block 3d models
+## <a id="toc_organics_organs_models"></a> Millitome Individual block organ 3d models

 A 3d model of a specific sample block in a three dimensional, user-defined cutting matrix.
-Available as organ sample block or bounding box of appropriate size.
+Produces one organ sample block of a specified x,y,z coordinate of the cutting matrix.
 Exported to .STL file.

+## <a id="toc_organics_boundingboxes_models"></a> Millitome Individual block bounding box 3d models

+A 3d model of a specific sample block in a three dimensional, user-defined cutting matrix.
+Produces one bounding box block of a specified x,y,z coordinate of the cutting matrix.
+These bounding boxes are all of uniform size due to limitations in OpenScad itself.
+Exported to .STL file.

+## <a id="toc_organics_scaled_bbs_models"></a> Millitome Individual scaled block bounding box 3d models

+Bounding boxes:
+Blender to import and combine STLs into single file Blender to scale collection (for real size scale to 0.001 as STLs come in at 1000x)
+- select all objects in collection, use Properties and enter x/y/z 0.001 !! confirm each scale with OPTION/ALT-RETURN to apply to all objects
+Blender 3+ - Python script to go through list

 ---

 # <a id="toc_files"></a> **Files Overview**